Coleman Street Ward

-Coleman Street is one of the 25 ancient wards of the City of London and lies on the City's northern boundary with the London Borough of Islington.
+Coleman Street is one of the 25 ancient wards of the City of London, England, and lies on the City's northern boundary with the London Borough of Islington.

 The ward, which includes land lying on either side of the former city wall, takes its name from a road linking Gresham Street with the London Wall road.

 The ward

 Modern ward boundary changes, particularly those of 2003, have much altered the extent of city wards, so that many no longer closely correlate to their historic areas.

 Coleman Street is a very busy ward, it has its own long established ward club and newsletter.

 Etymology

 The ward takes its name from Coleman Street, which took its name from the charcoal burners who occupied the area in medieval times.

-Historic Ward
+Historic ward

-The first mention of the Ward appears to have been in 1130, but at that time it was common practice to use the name of the ward Alderman to refer to the ward.
+The first mention of the ward appears to have been in 1130, but at that time it was common practice to use the name of the ward Alderman to refer to the ward.
 In the 1130 survey, Coleman Street Ward is thought to correspond to Warda Haconis.

-The Ward contains areas both outside and inside the line of the City’s former defensive walls.
+The ward contains areas both outside and inside the line of the City's former defensive walls.
 There was no local gate through the wall until Moorgate, previously a small postern, was built in 1511.
 Abraham Cowley's 1661 Restoration comedy The Cutter of Coleman Street refers to the area.

 It appears that the area outside, the once very marshy Lower and Little Moorfields (now mostly occupied by Finsbury Circus and the surrounding buildings), previously part of the Soke of Cripplegate and then the Manor of Finsbury, was added in the 17th century, though it was not developed until 1817.

 The Walbrook, known at this point as Deepditch and running on the line of modern Blomfield Street, formed the eastern boundary of Lower Moorfields and the line continues to form the eastern boundary of the part of the ward lying north of the former wall, with the extra-mural ward of Bishopsgate Without lying east of the brook, and the road which now covers it.
 This section of the Walbrook, around Blomfield Street, was the focus of the phenomena of the Walbrook Skulls, resulting from the immense quantities of Roman-era human heads that were deposited in the river.
 These are still regularly uncovered during building work.